University of Aberdeen: Sonic Arts (Master of Music - MMus)

 Founded in 1495, the University of Aberdeen is the fifth-oldest university in the UK, and combines ancient tradition with the best in modern teaching and study facilities.

-The University is ranked in the top 1% of universities in the world, with an excellent reputation for teaching quality and research.
-In fact, over the years, 5 Novel Prizes have been awarded for work carried out or begun ...
+The University has an excellent reputation for teaching quality and research.
+In fact, over the years, 5 Nobel Prizes have been awarded for work carried out or begun at the University.

 Not what you are looking for?Browse other courses in Performing arts, Music or Musical instrument technology, or search our comprehensive database of postgrad programs.